Jan Henningsen

-Jan Henningsen (born 2 March 1954) is a former international speedway rider from Denmark.
+Jan Rene Henningsen (born 2 March 1954) is a former international speedway rider from Denmark.
+He earned two caps for the Denmark national speedway team.

 Speedway career

 Henningsen won a bronze medal in the final of the Speedway World Pairs Championship in the 1975 Speedway World Pairs Championship.

-He rode in the top tier of British Speedway from 1975-1976, riding for King's Lynn Stars.
+He rode in the top tier of British Speedway from 1975 to 1976, after signing for King's Lynn Stars despite Coventry Bees initially trying to capture his signature.